-Statewide’s long-term banking partner Macquarie, takes a look at 5 areas to consider before you disrupt your industry
+Statewide’s long-term banking partner Macquarie, takes a look at 5 areas to consider before you disrupt your industry in 2019.

 Disrupting your industry means challenging the status quo while offering something much more than change.

 Disruption can come from anywhere and in this technology-filled world where everyone can access the latest information, the size of a business doesn’t necessarily reflect its ability to disrupt.

 Before you start you should ask yourself the following questions: